Duet3D/wiki-content/User_manual/Machine_configuration/Networking.md

 # Introduction

-This document covers networking options in more detail, including setting up a Duet 2 WiFi and Duet 3 Mini 5+ WiFi in Access Point mode, and direct connections to Ethernet-enabled Duets (Duet 2 Ethernet, Duet 2 Maestro, Duet 3 with Ethernet in stand-alone mode).
+This document covers networking options in more detail, including setting up WiFi-enabled Duet 3 boards in standalone mode and Duet 2 WiFi, and direct connections to Ethernet-enabled Duets (Duet 3 with Ethernet in standalone mode, Duet 2 Ethernet, Duet 2 Maestro).

 # Duets with WiFi

+## Duets that support WiFi

+* Duet 3 6HC (v1.02 or later) with WiFi module
+* Duet 3 Mini 5+ WiFi
+* Duet 2 WiFi

+Duet 3 boards can also be connected via WiFi in SBC mode, see [SBC setup for Duet 3](/User_manual/Machine_configuration/SBC_setup).

 ## Connect to WiFi host network

-This is the standard setup, with the Duet 3 Mini 5+ WiFi (in standalone mode) or Duet 2 WiFi connecting to your network through a WiFi access point/router.
+This is the standard setup, with the Duet connecting to your network through a WiFi access point/router.
 This is covered in the [Getting Connected](/How_to_guides/Getting_connected/Getting_connected_to_your_Duet) guide.
 Briefly:

 * Connect to Duet, via USB and serial terminal, or via console if already connected to network.
 * In the serial terminal, use [M587](/User_manual/Reference/Gcodes/M587) to add a WiFi host network to the remembered list of networks.
 Don't add M587 to config.g.